"I believe the man who will go down to posterity is the man who paints his own time and the scenes of every-day life around him."

 After a brief stint back in Boston, Hassam spent three years in Paris beginning in the autumn of 1886.
 He could not have arrived at a better moment.
-The Impressionists had by then firmly established themselves as an acceptable artistic style - it was twelve years after the first groundbreaking Impressionist exhibition had initially brought Monet and Renoir into the spotlight.
+The Impressionists had, by then, firmly established themselves as an acceptable artistic style - it was twelve years after the first groundbreaking Impressionist exhibition had initially brought Monet and Renoir into the spotlight.
 Post-impressionism was now quickly gaining ground - Georges Seurat was putting the finishing touches on his painstaking Pointillist masterpiece A Sunday Afternoon on the Island of La Grande Jatte, while just a year before Vincent van Gogh created his early psychological masterpiece The Potato Eaters.

 When he returned to Boston in 1889, he returned a new artist.
 He had successfully shrugged off the lasting influence of the French Barbizon school, with its tonal palette and muted atmosphere, in favor of the light-drenched, swift brushwork of the Impressionists.

 From that point onward, Hassam's style became more and more Impressionistic.
-In 1897, he became involved in a group of American painters known as “The Ten” - a movement of painters who seceded from the Society of American Artists, which they viewed as too conservative.
+In 1897, he became involved in a group of American painters known as "The Ten" - a movement of painters who seceded from the Society of American Artists, which they viewed as too conservative.
 Hassam was a driving force of the organization, along with John Henry Twachtman and J. Alden Weir, though Hassam was widely considered the most radical of the group due to his highly modern style.
-They would exhibit together in New York, Boston, Philadelphia, and other American cities for twenty years.
+They would exhibit their fine art together in New York, Boston, Philadelphia, and other American cities for twenty years.